ms/buildtogether.tech/git-team/index.md

 When you're working on your own, it's natural to fall into a rhythm of updating your laptop from your repository in the morning and committing whatever you've managed to accomplish when you wrap up for the day.
 You need to break this habit when you become part of a team.
-Instead, you should commit when you finish a chunk of work that moves the project forward or is fit for someone else to review.
+Instead, <span i="version control!when to commit">you should commit</span> when you finish a chunk of work that moves the project forward or is fit for someone else to review.
 A good rule is "never break the build" (<span x="automation"/>), i.e., never commit anything that doesn't run well enough to pass all existing tests.

 </div>